A banquet dinner table filled with glass cups, silverware and a Japanese meal.

 Join us for an entirely unique, completely delicious way to enjoy Mia: an intimate dining experience, after-hours in the galleries, inspired by Mia’s special exhibition.

-The evening features a multi-course, salon-style dinner from Jamie Malone and Paris Dining Club; wine pairings by acclaimed sommelier Bill Summerville; and a private, curator-led tour of the exhibition.
-Throughout the evening, insights from Mia’s director and curators as well as the culinary team highlight creative expression from field and kitchen to studio and museum.
+The series is organized and co-hosted by Chef Jamie Malone and Paris Dining Club.
+Throughout the evening, insights from Mia’s director and curators, along with the culinary team, highlight creative expression from field and kitchen to studio and museum.

 Complimentary valet is included.